elliottomlinson/cardmaster/docs/cards/importing.md

 ### Running the Import script

 You can call the script with `ruby src/import-cards.rb`.
-After it executes you should see your cards appear in Tabletop Simulator in the Saved Objects folder in "Cardmaster/Cards/Individual"
+After it executes you should see your cards appear in Tabletop Simulator in the Saved Objects folder in "Cardmaster/Cards/Individual".
+They're imported as individual objects, deck based importing is still TBD

 ### Gotchas